 - 1 lb shrimp raw, thawed, peeled and deveined, tails removed (thawed if frozen)

-- 1/8 tsp salt, black pepper , or to taste
+- 1/8 teaspoon salt, black pepper , or to taste

 - 1 tablespoon olive oil

-- 2 tbsp sour cream (full fat or low fat)
+- 2 tablespoon sour cream (full fat or low fat)

 - 1 tablespoon cilantro leaves , chopped